What’s on in Sydney in November 2023

-Th wide variety of events including ground display and flying demonstrations of historic military, modern and aeronautical aircraft, vintage car and motorcycle exhibits, family entertainment areas with carnival games, food trucks and market stands, and other technology and aerospace-oriented events.
+The wide variety of events includes a ground display and flying demonstrations of the historic military, modern and aeronautical aircraft, vintage car and motorcycle exhibits, family entertainment areas with carnival games, food trucks and market stands, and other technology and aerospace-oriented events.

 Where: Airport Road Albion Park Rail

 Cost: from $60 for a day pass or $95 for a weekend

 Join the fun with three action-packed days of rugby played on a 30m floating pontoon in Manly Cove.
 The Aqua Rugby Festival will see current and former stars show their skills.